Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Background on CLE and LQG

-\begin{proof} Suppose we are exploring the CLE decorated LQG disk with a CPI.
-If all the sets $S_{m_i}$ are in the same complementary component of the CPI we do another chordal CPI exploration in this component.
-Repeat this until not all the $S_{m_i}$'s are in the same complementary component of the CPI.
-The corollary follows since $f^B_k$ is equal to the expectation defining $f^B$ restricted to the event that we need exactly $k+1$ such chordal explorations in order to split the sets $S_{m_i}$. \end{proof}
+\begin{proof} Let us condition on both the CLE and the LQG surface, and fix $m \in \N_0^B$ with $(m_i \colon i \in B)$ distinct.
+The idea is to define an iterative CPI exploration until we have discovered all loops $\eta_i$ corresponding to the surfaces $(S_{m_i})$, i.e., each such loop $\eta_i$ intersects at least one of the CPIs.
+Suppose we are exploring the CLE decorated LQG disk with a CPI.
+If all the $\eta_i$ are in the same cut out component (and none intersect the CPI), we do another CPI exploration in the one cut out component containing all the $\eta_i$.
+We repeat this until not all of the $\eta_i$ are in the same cut out component of the CPI.
+This procedure terminates by the argument in the previous corollary showing that the iterative CPI exploration discovers all CLE loops.
+The corollary follows since $f^B_k$ is equal to the expectation defining $f^B$ restricted to the event that we need exactly $k+1$ such chordal explorations in order for not all $\eta_i$ to be in the same complementary component of the CPI.
+Indeed, the terms in the sum in the definition of $f_0^B(\ell)$ correspond precisely to the event that not all $\eta_i$ are in the same complementary component in CPI exploration.
+The iterative definition for $f^B_{k+1}(\ell)$ precisely captures repeating the construction in one of the cut out components. \end{proof}

 The situation is analogous in the setting of a generalized $\gamma$-LQG disk decorated by a non-simple CLE.
 See now the right side of Figure \ref{fig:msw-review} for a graphical depiction of the following definitions and results.
 We fix parameters